Magnusik/Exercise1/Part3/README.md

  ### What is concurrency?
 What is parallelism?
 What's the difference?
  > Concurrency is when two tasks can start, run and complete at the same time.
 Parallelism is when two tasks when happens at the same time.
  The difference is that concurrency means dealing with several tasks at the same time and parallelism means doing several tasks at the same time.
-You could have concurrency and not parallism for instant, which means you are able to process multiple tasks at the same time, but not execute them at the same time.
+You could have concurrency and not parallism for instance, which means you are able to process multiple tasks at the same time, but not execute them at the same time.
 Moreover, if you have parallelism, but not concurrency, you can execute multiple tasks at the same time, but not process them at the same time.

  ### Why have machines become increasingly multicore in the past decade?
  > Machines have become increasingly multicore in the past decade because technology has come so far that we are reaching physical limits of how many transistors/gates we can push into a limited space in the processor.
 This means that to increase clock speed further we need more cores to achieve parallelism, and higher speed.